wheelroom/wheelroom/packages/gatsby-theme-wheelroom/README.md

   fragment,
   model,
   query,
-  variations,
 }
 ```

 Where `fragment` is the Graphql fragment used by Gatsby to identify Contentful
 model fields.
 The `model` describes the actual Contentful model. `query` tells
 this plugin which entries to pull from Contentful.
-The `variations` field is not
-relevant for this plugin, we use it for view variations.

 The model definition is exported from the `wheelroom-plugin-contentful` package
 as `Model`.